Searching

 Text preceded by certain keywords (like re:) will be treated as raw input.
 That is, the characters listed above largely lose their special meaning.
 In such a context, only a minimum of escaping is required to prevent ambiguity:

-• " must be escaped.
+• Double quotes (") must be escaped.

 • Spaces and unescaped parentheses require the search term to be quoted.